woocommerce/qit-cli/README.md

 <p align="center"><img src="https://woocommerce.com/wp-content/themes/woo/images/logo-woocommerce-bubble.svg" alt="WooCommerce" style="width:100px;height:auto;"></p>

-## Introduction
+## Overview

-The Quality Insights Toolkit (QIT) is an initiative by WooCommerce designed to provide extension developers in the [Woo Marketplace](https://woocommerce.com/products/) with managed automated tests.
+The Quality Insights Toolkit (QIT) is an automated testing tool developed by WooCommerce for extension developers in the [Woo Marketplace](https://woocommerce.com/products/).
+It allows you to run various types of tests on your extension in a managed environment and get feedback on potential issues or errors.

-Example: `./qit run:e2e foo --php_version=8.2 --woocommerce_version=7.4-RC1`

-This will spin up a managed end-to-end test on our servers, creating a temporary test environment with the provided PHP, WooCommerce, and WordPress versions, with your extension activate.
-We then execute the same tests that WooCommerce itself runs before releases, and you can view the result and a report containing any PHP notices, warnings, or errors that happens during the test.

-Here are the different tests you can run so far:
+### Supported Tests

+QIT currently supports the following types of tests:

 - [End-to-End Test](https://woocommerce.github.io/qit-documentation/#/test-types/e2e)
 - [Activation Test](https://woocommerce.github.io/qit-documentation/#/test-types/activation)